major macro economic indicators

 (e): Estimate (f): Forecast

-- Almost energy self-sufficient (oil and gas in the North Sea and Greenland)
+- Almost energy self-sufficient (oil and gas in the North Sea and Greenland, as well as numerous wind-energy parks)

-- Niche industries with cyclically non-sensitive export goods (e.g. pharmaceutics and wind turbines)
+- Niche industries with cyclically non-sensitive export goods (e.g. pharmaceuticals, wind turbines, food products)

 - Well managed public finances